wjh18/mtc-football/README.md

-# Pigskin Prowess
+# Move the Chains Football

-American Football Management Simulation Game built with Django.
+American football management simulation game built with Python and Django.